Duck528/cvwin/README.md

 # OpenCV for Windows

+_Note: All repos under the 'cvwin organization' on GitHub are currently being re-organized/refactored.
+Meanwhile, please download pre-built nuget packages for OpenCV 3 from Nuget Gallery._

 ### OpenCV build for .Net and UWP.

-_Note: All repos under the 'cvwin organization' on GitHub are currently being re-organized.
-Meanwhile, please download pre-built nuget packages for OpenCV 3 from Nuget Gallery._

 The sole purpose of this project is to create nuget packages for OpenCV.
 The nuget packages include C++ binaries on Windows, which should be usable from Win32, .Net, and/or UWP apps.